Somalia/Somaliland: the differences and issues explained

 And across Somaliland we work with women’s groups to end FGM, support girls’ education and train women with the tools and skills they need to escape poverty and become resilient to climate change.

-Women and girls affected by drought in Somaliland
+Record-breaking drought in Somaliland